johandersson/eatthefrog/README.md

 - Task focus timer that logs time in the actual-work field in the Outlook task.
 - Set a task per day limit and get a warning if you have to much on your plate today

-# The inbox or backlog (i.e. pending tasks)
+# To do view (Inbox)
-The tasks that you need to track, but that you haven't yet prioritized are put in the "Inbox", it's like a backlog of stuff that needs to be done someday but that you haven't yet cateogorized with A, B or C. If you choose "No category" when you create a new task with CTRL+n or use the + button, the tasks will be listed under the "Inbox" button (and if you open Outlook, these tasks have no category set).
+The tasks that you need to track, but that you haven't yet prioritized are put in the To do view, it's like a backlog of stuff that needs to be done someday but that you haven't yet cateogorized with A, B or C. Add tasks here by entering some text in the input box above the tasks.

+# Done today view
+In this view you can see tasks that you have marked done today.
+If you want to view tasks that where marked done in the past, you can go to Search.

 ## Add several tasks
 You can add several tasks at the same time by pressing CTRL+i or just i (or use the File -> Add several tasks menu).
 I stands for Inbox.